tomatolog/manticore/docs/8_sphinxql_reference/show_threads_syntax.rst

     SHOW THREADS [ OPTION columns=width ]

-SHOW THREADS statement, introduced in version 2.2.2-beta, lists all currently active client threads, not counting system threads.
+SHOW THREADS lists all currently active client threads, not counting system threads.
 It returns a table with columns that describe:

 -  <b>thread id</b>
 -  <b>connection protocol</b>, possible values are sphinxapi and